-The Achains brought with them a great deal of livestock and in order to secure better feeding for them they burned large forests to convert them to grasslands, or just to open passages to the grassy lands they needed.
+The Achains brought with them a great deal of livestock, and in order to secure better feeding for them, they burned large forests to convert them to grasslands or to just open passages to the grassy lands they needed.

 The Doreans also used fire to convert large areas of forests to grasslands for the same reason.

 In the Iliad, Homer speaks of wildfires in ancient Greece, as well, allowing us to presume that the Mediterranean climate is in itself conducive to wildfires.
 “And as when consuming fire falls upon thick woodlands and the witching wind beareth it everywhither and the thickets fall utterly as they are assailed by the onrush at the fire,” he wrote.

 The historian, Thucydides, also describes a wildfire that took place during the third year of the Peloponnesian War (429 BC).